PORCELAIN PLATES.NET

 population neared 20,000 and in 1920 it was around 25,000.
 There are an amazing

-eleven different varieties of porcelain plates known from Raleigh - by far the
+thirteen different varieties of porcelain plates known from Raleigh - by far the

 most different issues known from any given jurisdiction in the state.
 These